Signed in as:

 ---

 Pasquale Accardo is Professor Emeritus at VCU School of Medicine.
 He has published extensively in the field of developmental disabilities, including co-editing the fourth edition of Neurodevelopmental Disabilities in Infancy and Childhood (Elsevier, 2025).
-His interests are reflected in many volumes on Sherlock Holmes and G.K.
+His interests are reflected in his many volumes on Sherlock Holmes and G.K.
 Chesterton's Father Brown.
-He has a modest (!) collection of volumes of limericks and clerihews and has both won clerihew contests (many years ago) and published a volume of limericks (selections from which might end up in this presentation - as examples of what to avoid.)

 ---